• Slide title

 Trip sign-ups will be open to rising Seniors first, followed by rising Juniors.
 Rising Sophomores and Freshmen will then be allowed to register.
 All trips will require a $200 non-refundable and non-transferrable deposit paid when you sign-up.

-Approximate Price: $4419
+Approximate Price: $4,300-$4,800

-Sponsor: Katherine Anderson
+Sponsor: Katherine Anderson, Ruth Stevenson

 New York

-Approximate Price: $2500-$3100
+Approximate Price: $2500

-Approximate Attendees: 25-50
+Approximate Attendees: 50 Max

 Sponsor: Jill Roberts

-Approximate Price: $850-$1300
+Approximate Price: $1,000-$1,500

-Approximate Attendees: 25-55
+Approximate Attendees: 80 Max

-Approximate Attendees: 12-15
+Approximate Attendees: 13

 Dates: November 8-12

 Students who do not register for a trip will select an Intensive Course, internship, or service project.
+These are not yet set but take a look at last school year's intensives.

 Selection of intensives will open to Seniors and Juniors first and then to Sophomores and Freshmen.
 An email will be sent to parents when they can register their student.
 Fees associated with the course are due upon registration, and some courses have limited spots.
 Participation in Discover is mandatory.
 For general questions about Discover Intensive courses, internships, or service project opportunities please contact Mr. Davidhizar.